Stormwater Code Enforcement

-The Transportation and Storm Water Department’s Code Enforcement and Inspection teams respond to complaints of illicit discharges (Municipal Code 43.0302), carry out proactive patrols of residential properties and inspect businesses to ensure compliance with the Permit and Municipal Code.
-All residents, business owners, employees, and visitors must comply with the storm water sections of the Code in order to help keep our beaches and waterways clean.
+The Stormwater Department’s Code Enforcement and Inspection teams respond to complaints of illicit discharges (Municipal Code 43.0302), carry out proactive patrols of residential properties and inspect businesses to ensure compliance with the Permit and Municipal Code.
+All residents, business owners, employees, and visitors must comply with the stormwater sections of the Code in order to help keep our beaches and waterways clean.

 Escalating Enforcement Actions